Markus¶

 chop_vegetable()

-At application startup, configure Markus with the backends you want to use to publish metrics and any options they require.
+At application startup, configure Markus with the backends you want and any options they require to publish metrics.

-For example, lets configure metrics to publish to logs and Datadog:
+For example, let us configure Markus to publish metrics to the Python logging infrastructure and Datadog:

 import markus